 Can your bearded dragon hear you?
-Yes, bearded dragons can hear their human owners very well.
+Bearded dragons can hear you very well.
 They can even recognize voices and the sound of their name.
 In the wild, they need to keep safe from predators and to listen for movements of small prey and so their sense of hearing is very well developed.

 Bearded dragons are able to hear you and will enjoy hearing your voice, so pet owners should regularly speak with their dragons to create a bond and trust with them.
 Here is what you should know about your bearded dragon so that you can build a trusting relationship with them.

 Here’s a fun fact.
 Not only can bearded dragons learn the sound of their name, but you can actually train them to come to you when you call them.